-This research aims to improve outcomes for Intracerebral Haemorrhage (ICH) patients by developing new emergency treatments to reduce swelling in the brain after ICH, and improving the care they receive.
+This research aims to improve outcomes for Intracerebral Haemorrhage (ICH) patients by developing new emergency treatments to reduce swelling in the brain after ICH, and improving the care that patients receive.

 A haemorrhagic stroke is a stroke that is caused by bleeding in or around the brain.
 Although they are less common than strokes that are caused by a blockage, they can be much more serious.

-The Stroke Association held this workshop to set the priorities for haemorrhagic stroke research in the UK.
+The Stroke Association held a Haemorrhagic Stroke Workshop to set the priorities for haemorrhagic stroke research in the UK.

 Around 15% of strokes are haemorrhagic (due to bleeding in or around the brain).
 This guide explains the two different types of stroke caused by a bleed, intracerebral and subarachnoid haemorrhage, and how they are diagnosed and treated.